lemotdesign/one-click-hugo-cms/site/content/inspections/_index.md

       schools everywhere our coffee is grown.
 You can see the communities grow and learn more about coffee farming on our blog.
     imageUrl: /img/about-reinvest-profits.jpg
+inspections_entries:
+  - heading: Gold Coast Termite & Pest Inspection Experts
+    text: >-
+      Thinking you have found termites (white ants) in your home is scary and unsettling.
+But for some homeowners, finding a reputable Pest Company to sort out the problem can be just as daunting.

+      All you want to know is, ‘Can I trust you, and will you give me the right advice’?
+    imageUrl: img/about-single-origin.jpg
+  - heading: Found Termites – What should I do?
+    text: The mere thought of termites devouring your home can be a terrible nightmare.
+Discovering live termites in your house or garden can cause panic and distress.
+    imageUrl: img/about-shade-grown.jpg
 ---